haiku/website/README.md

 To create a new blogpost, run `./scripts/newpost.sh`.

+Refer Troubleshooting section if you encounter any error.

 ## Shortcodes
 Shortcodes introduce the ability to leverage special formatting in markdown documents.
 All available shortcodes are in layouts/shortcodes.